<feed xmlns='http://www.w3.org/2005/Atom'>

 "DT core:

-- Add a for_each_compatible_node_scoped() loop and convert users in
+- Add and convert several users to new of_machine_get_match() helper

 DT bindings: